 There is no quick fix for repairing bad credit, but consistently making your payments on time will slowly rebuild your score.
 Making payments promptly for six months is certainly a step in the right direction for improving your credit score, but how much your score goes up depends on how bad it was to begin with.
+According to Experian, any score about 700 is considered good with scores in the 800 range falling in the excellent category.
+Those are the numbers you'll want to strive for.

 It is easy to become tangled in credit issues, especially when you're using credit for the first time.
 Credit card debt can sneak up on you, especially if you use cards with low introductory interest rates that jump after an initial time or if you don't have a steady income to ensure on-time repayment of debt obligations.
 Avoid taking on more debt than you can repay and don't apply for or use new credit while you’re making repair efforts.